 What’s so special about Polish ice cream?Nothing really.
 Given the obscene amount of places selling it you’d think that there might be some kind of noteworthy local twist on this frozen dessert.
 There isn’t.
 If you were to describe what specifically characterises Polish ice cream, it wouldn’t be any special ingredients, flavours, consistency or serving method, but rather small scoops, a narrow field of flavours, lack of toppings and ridiculously long lines to get some.
 That said, standards are steadily improving (except for the long lines, which are only getting longer).
 In Kraków, the recent rise of local brand Good Lood has ushered in an era of increased portion sizes, natural ingredients and flavour diversity.
 If there’s one trend in ice cream these days it’s 'lody naturalne' - natural, hand-dipped ice cream.
 In Kraków you won’t find many places serving ice cream made from powder in a machine, except maybe McDonald’s.

 Where Is the Best Ice Cream in Kraków?As in life, so in lody: the longer the line, the better the ice cream.
 Right?
 Pretty much, but this seemingly sound logic doesn’t always apply (Ooh, look at the line for this port-a-potty! said no one ever), and the Polish proclivity for standing in lines is often without reason.
-If you’re an absolute ice cream addict, here are the top four places in Kraków you need to know about, followed by some honourable mentions.
+If you’re an absolute ice cream addict, here are the top five places in Kraków you need to know about, followed by some honourable mentions.

 1. Good LoodLook no further, this local brand has set the gold standard.
 And you won’t have to look far because Good Lood is all over the city centre and present in almost every one of Kraków’s neighbourhoods.
 What makes them so popular?
 Good Lood uses only local dairy products, fresh fruit and natural ingredients.
 They offer a diverse range of unique flavours (different every day, from Strawberry Basil to Nutella Pretzel), their portions are huge to excessive, and they’ll even let you ‘split’ one ‘scoop’ between more than one flavour.
 Not only do they have a snappy logo, they also have a sexy app, which thousands of drooling daily devotees use to track the locations of different flavours and collect points, no joke.
 With over 16 locations in Kraków, Good Lood’s popularity is best demonstrated by the fact that they have two parlours on Nowa Huta’s Plac Centralny, directly across from each other.
 Also find them near the train station at Dwórek Food Truck Park, on Plac Nowy, Plac Wolnica, and in Podgórze at ul.
 Nadwiślańska 11.
 The lines are loooong, but it’s worth it.